Eschatologue/CM_wiki/docs/class/sorcerer/voidwielder.md

 ### Level 18: Ray of Annihilation

-The overwhelming power you draw from the Void allows you to unmake creation itself.
-You can expend one of your Innate Arcanum spell slots to cast disinitgrate at the same spell level of the Innate Arcanum spell slot you choose to expend.
+Your connection to the Void grants you the power to unmake creation itself.
+You learn the *Disintegrate* spell, and you can cast it without expending a spell slot.
+When you cast *Disintegrate* this way, it is cast at the level of your highest available spell slot.
+You can use this feature a number of times equal to your Charisma modifier (minimum of once), and regain all expended uses after a Long Rest.